-T Introduce early warning system as disaster prevention measures due to climate change effects in industrial parks Land selection and development planning taking into account climate change impacts Development and implementation of rehabilitation plans in already affected areas/regions (incentives for the transfer of vulnerable industries, transfer compensation, etc.) Reduction of closed spaces and surfaces in industrial parks and installation of water storage sites in public land Optimize the orientation of buildings (avoid solar radiation on walls-(east/west walls suppress the effects of low-intensity sunlight, etc.) Take measures to prevent erosion of slopes when planning land (planting shrubs and trees, etc.) Study and formulation of response plans up to shutdown plans (shutdown operations) in the event of an emergency Train relevant planning agencies/sectors on how to identify climate change risks and incorporate them into projects (planning, decision-making, construction projects, etc.).
+Introduce continuornica austana as dissatan assati Introduce early warning system as disaster prevention measures due to climate change effects in industrial parks Land selection and development planning taking into account climate change impacts Development and implementation of rehabilitation plans in already affected areas/regions (incentives for the transfer of vulnerable industries, transfer compensation, etc.) Reduction of closed spaces and surfaces in industrial parks and installation of water storage sites in public land Optimize the orientation of buildings (avoid solar radiation on walls-(east/west walls suppress the effects of low-intensity sunlight, etc.) Take measures to prevent erosion of slopes when planning land (planting shrubs and trees, etc.) Study and formulation of response plans up to shutdown plans (shutdown operations) in the event of an emergency Train relevant planning agencies/sectors on how to identify climate change risks and incorporate them into projects (planning, decision-making, construction projects, etc.).
 Assess vulnerabilities to climate change-related risks at business bases in major industries during industrial park development Introduction of design and building standards with high vulnerability to climate change by the government, and determination of specifications for industrial buildings on site To avoid structures susceptible to strong wind vibrations and to ensure adequate fixation Integrate climate change aspects into the company's risk and innovation management process (e.g., supply risk) and identify critical components Investigate potential business opportunities arising from climate change in industrial parks and consider their introduction (cooling technology, etc.) Increase the diversity and efficiency of securing raw materials in production processes (securing suppliers in neighboring areas) so as not to rely on suppliers that may be vulnerable to climate change impacts.
-In the same way, Companies/occupants in industrial parks we will ensure diversity in sales channels for products in industrial parks.
-Development of sustainable, climate-insensitive products in industrial parks Surroundings Diversification of Industrial Sectors in Industrial Parks Sharing identified climate risks with suppliers and discussing measures Introduction of climate insurance against climate change impacts such as weather index insurance Consideration of new work plans to avoid thermal stress among outdoor workers (provision of drinking water, provision of evacuation places for workers, provision of collective places with disaster prevention measures, etc.) Promotion of diverse industries, including small-and medium-sized agriculture, to stabilize the supply of foodstuffs within industrial parks Workforce at Measures shall be taken to prevent the leakage of chemical industrial parks substances and pollutants even in the event of a flood. maasaaa parks substances and pondants even in the event of a nood.
+In the same way, we will ensure diversity in sales channels for products in industrial parks.
+Development of sustainable, climate-insensitive products in industrial parks Diversification of Industrial Sectors in Industrial Parks Companies/occupants Sharing identified climate risks with suppliers and Surroundings in industrial parks discussing measures 222441193 Introduction of climate insurance against climate change impacts such as weather index insurance Consideration of new work plans to avoid thermal stress among outdoor workers (provision of drinking water, provision of evacuation places for workers, provision of collective places with disaster prevention measures, etc.) Promotion of diverse industries, including small-and medium-sized agriculture, to stabilize the supply of foodstuffs within industrial parks Workforce at Measures shall be taken to prevent the leakage of chemical industrial parks substances and pollutants even in the event of a flood.